statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 2. The worldwide average sulphur content of residual fuel oil supplied for use on board ships shall be monitored taking into account guidelines developed by the Organization. <sup> 4)  MEPC.82(43), “Guidelines for Monitoring the World-wide Average Sulphur Content of Residual Fuel Oils Supplied for Use On Board Ships”.  </sup>
 ###Requirements within Emission Control Areas

-3. For the purpose of this regulation, Emission Control Areas shall include:
+3. For the purpose of this regulation, emission control areas shall include:

-.1. the Baltic Sea area as defined in regulation 1.11.2 of Annex I, the North Sea as defined in regulation 5(1)(f) of Annex V; and
+.1. the Baltic Sea area as defined in regulation 1.11.2 of Annex I and the North Sea as defined in regulation 5(1)(f) of Annex V;

+.2. the North American area as described by the coordinates provided in appendix VII to this Annex; and

-.2. any other sea area, including port areas, designated by the Organization in accordance with criteria and procedures set forth in appendix III to this Annex.
+.3. any other sea area, including any port area, designated by the Organization in accordance with the criteria and procedures set forth in appendix III to this Annex.
 4. While ships are operating within an Emission Control Area, the sulphur content of fuel oil used on board ships shall not exceed the following limits:

 .1.
 1.50% m/m prior to 1 July 2010;